ourylydibin/reviews-scrapping/README.md

 ### Description
 In this project, we built a simple application that scraps data from Flipkart website.
 For any given product in the application interface, it is going to scrap the reviews, the ratings, the headings and the names of the people who gave those informations about the product itself.
 The data scrapped is dumped into MongoDb Atlas so that whenever a user needs informations about a product the application is going to render the data from Atlas to the user interface .
-If the data is not available in Atlas the application is going to search in the website and store it again in Atlas.
+If the data is not available in Atlas the application is going to search in the website and stores it again in Atlas.

 ## MOTIVATION
 - Web scrapping is one of the most famous strategy in data collecting from the internet.

 -  MongoDb Atlas is a very simple and important NoSQL database to understand.
 It stores the data in the cloud.

-- Building an application using Atlas and a scrapper will help to understand a lot things abou  web scrapping, how to use Atlas at the back-end and also how a python application store and retrieve the data using MongoDb Atlas.
+- Building an application using Atlas and a scrapper will help to understand a lot things abou  web scrapping, how to use Atlas at the back-end and also how a python application stores and retrieves the data using MongoDb Atlas.

 ## DATA SOURCE
 The data is scrapped from [Flipkart website](https://www.flipkart.com/).